 George Russell was born to Alison Russell and Steve Russell - he also has a brother called Benjy.

-Russell is believed to be in a long-term relationship with Seychelle de Vries, sister of 2019 Formula 2 Champion Nyck de Vries.
+Russell was in a long-term relationship with Seychelle de Vries, sister of 2019 Formula 2 Champion Nyck de Vries.

-It's unclear thought whether or not they remain together to this day - Russell hasn't shared any pictures with her on his social media pages, but Seychelle was snapped with Russell after he won the 2017 GP3 Series title, the caption reading: "My champion".
+It was unclear for some time though whether or not they were still together to this day - Russell hadn't shared any pictures with her on his social media pages, but Seychelle was snapped with Russell after he won the 2017 GP3 Series title, the caption reading: "My champion".